Motor Vehicle Regulations

 - Fifth Violation: Triple Fine, potential for towing

-- Additional Violation: Triple Fine, revocation of parking privileges
+- Additional Violation(s): Triple Fine, potential for revocation of parking privileges

 NOTE: Lycoming College assumes no responsibility for damage which may occur during towing or storage of a vehicle.
 Any vehicle towed and not picked up within 24 hours will be charged an additional charge per day for storage.
 The storage fee will be added to the cost of towing assessed by the towing company.